This information explains what opioids are and how to take them safely.

 - Talk to your healthcare provider about changing your dose.
 Stopping opioids suddenly can cause you to have side effects from medication withdrawal.
 This doesn’t mean you’re addicted.
 It’s a normal reaction when you stop taking medication too quickly.
 If you want to increase, decrease, or stop taking opioids, ask your healthcare provider how to do it safely.

 - Constipation (having fewer bowel movements than usual).
-For more information about how to manage constipation, read our resource Constipation.
+For more information about how to manage constipation, read Constipation.

 - Nausea (feeling like you will throw up) or vomiting (throwing up).
 This usually gets better in a few days.